ComplexNetTSP/NET4255/README.md

   * deploy 2 Flask app with database connexions
 * 1 mongodb database
 * Network
+* Update the schema of your infrastructure (ex. [draw.io](https://app.diagrams.net)
+  * Show the system
+  * Show the container IP address and teh hostname of each container
+  * Show the container ports

 ### References
 * [Sample Load balancing solution with Docker and Nginx](https://towardsdatascience.com/sample-load-balancing-solution-with-docker-and-nginx-cf1ffc60e644)